🗺️ Mapillary Downloader

 brew install webp

-To disable WebP conversion and keep original JPEGs, use --no-webp
+To disable WebP conversion and keep original JPEGs, use --no-webp:

 mapillary-downloader --no-webp USERNAME

-To keep individual files instead of creating tars, use the --no-tar
+To keep individual files instead of creating tars, use the --no-tar flag.

 Internet Archive upload